-NATASHA LEE BSC (HONS) PSYCHOLOGY (FORENSIC AND PSYCHOPATHOLOGY) STUDENT
+TRY: BSC (HONS) PSYCHOLOGY (FORENSIC AND PSYCHOPATHOLOGY)

-Describe a typical day on your course
+Describe a typical day on your course.

-A typical day on my course would be to read through and print the lecture/seminar slides which are made available before class, so that I am already familiar with the material before attending.
-Sessions are enthusiastic and explore all realms of psychology.
-There is lots of group discussion and handy tips (and sometimes songs!) from the lecturers to help remember all the information.
+A typical day on my course would be to read through and print the lecture/seminar slides, which are made available before class, so that I was already familiar with the material before attending.
+Sessions were enthusiastic and explored all realms of psychology.
+There was lots of group discussion and handy tips (and sometimes songs!) from the lecturers to help remember all the information.

-The approachability of all the members of staff makes it very comfortable for students to ask for help and to express their personal interests regarding the course, either in class or through one-to-one meetings.
-Students have 24-hour access to all resources in the library which relieves the pressure during busy periods.
+The approachability of all the members of staff made it very comfortable for students to ask for help and to express their personal interests regarding the course, either in class or through one-to-one meetings.
+Students have 24-hour access to all resources in the library, which relieves the pressure during busy periods.

-There is a lot of writing and presentations!
-However, the members of staff offer amazing help for students who are not as confident or comfortable with these methods of assessment.
-There is also a lot of group work which sometimes adds an extra obstacle to the task when trying to assure everybody is co-operating.
-However, this is necessary because being able to work in a team is vital in the workplace.
+There was a lot of writing and presentations!
+However, the members of staff offered amazing help for students who were not as confident or comfortable with these methods of assessment.
+There was also a lot of group work which sometimes added an extra obstacle to the task when trying to ensure that everybody was co-operating.
+However, this was necessary because being able to work in a team is vital in the workplace.

-What has surprised you about the course?
+What surprised you about the course?

-I was surprised by how much I enjoy all areas of psychology as opposed to just the criminal behaviour units.
-I was also surprised by how much trust and freedom we are given when conducting our own research on real-life participants (although within ethical boundaries, of course!)
+I was surprised by how much I enjoyed all areas of psychology, as opposed to just the criminal behaviour units.
+I was also surprised by how much trust and freedom we were given when conducting our own research on real-life participants (although within ethical boundaries, of course!)